vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 254 Pitrs, see under 'soul', 'yama', afternoon is the proper time for 345; ancicat Vedic texts aod practice sharply distiøguish between gods and p.
 345, are sometimes identified in the Rg. with seven sages 341, are deptified with Vasus, Radras and Idityas 334, 335, 337, 339, belief that p. move about as birds 339, belief tbat p assume an aerial form and enter the brābmanas invited for dinner at śrāddba 340; called Agoisvātts and Barbisad 10 Rgreda 195, 201, called aśrumukba and gāndimubba 528, created by Brahmi along with gods, asuras and human beings 342; derive sustenance and water when a bull let loose digs up earth or drinks at a pool 541; differences in the procedure of the rites for gods and p. (such as wearing the sacred thread, the direc. tion to be faced, circumambulation, use of svabā for gods and sadbā for piles) 345-6, different classes of, are Kavyas, Añgirases, Rbvans, Vairūpas, Albarvads, Burgas, Nava gles and Dasagt&s 192,341, 593,

 division of pitrs iplo sowasaotal, Barhisadah and Agnisrāttan 343; earlier and later p.
-341, element of the fear of pitrs 15 aot wantiog even in the Rgveda 347, enjoy delight in the company of Yama 193, fire is supposed to tale the spint of a cremated person to the pitrs 342, Fravasis of Parsi scriptures correspond to pitrs of ancient Indian words 3410, idea of, is Indo-Iranian 3410, ideoufied with Rtus (seasons) 10 Taittiriya Brahmana and Nanu 428, 430, 4500, joterpretation of toe word p. by the Iryasamāja 339, 10 many passages of the vedic literature pitrs mead three deceased male ancestors 347, lovocation of, 10 Rgveda X. 15, 194-195 ; 1 vocation of, after mentioning their gotra and names 348, invoked for conferring various boons such as happiness, wealth and beroic sons eren in the Rgveda, 346, 10 Vrdabi-srāddha are called Nāodimub ha 3590, love soma drink 194,342, man becomes free from debt due to p by offering water mixed wlib sesame, by letting loose a bull and by lighting lamps in the rainy season 541 ; Manu says gods sprang from p 344, meanings of the word P. are two, Viz & mao's threc immediate male ancestors and the ancient ancestors of the human race supposed to reside ia separate world 340-41, bancs of the pitrs of brālimanas and the other varnas 343-44, oumber of classes of, cbanged in later times 348, of bim who doce not offer śrāddba on amāvāsyā cver with water or vegetablcs go away altor cursing bin 351, of tbrao grades in thc Rgveda, lower, midd log and bigher 341, presentation formula 1a Sat.
+341, element of the fear of pitrs 15 aot wantiog even in the Rgveda 347, enjoy delight in the company of Yama 193, fire is supposed to tale the spint of a cremated person to the pitrs 342, Fravasis of Parsi scriptures correspond to pitrs of ancient Indian words 3410, idea of, is Indo-Iranian 3410, ideoufied with Rtus (seasons) 10 Taittiriya Brahmana and Nanu 428, 430, 4500, joterpretation of toe word p. by the Iryasamāja 339, 10 many passages of the vedic literature pitrs mead three deceased male ancestors 347, lovocation of, 10 Rgveda X. 15, 194-195 ; 1 vocation of, after mentioning their gotra and names 348, invoked for conferring various boons such as happiness, wealth and beroic sons eren in the Rgveda, 346, 10 Vrdabi-srāddha are called Nāodimub ha 3590, love soma drink 194,342, man becomes free from debt due to p by offering water mixed wlib sesame, by letting loose a bull and by lighting lamps in the rainy season 541 ; Manu says gods sprang from p 344, meanings of the word P. are two, Viz & mao's threc immediate male ancestors and the ancient ancestors of the human race supposed to reside ia separate world 340-41, bancs of the pitrs of brālimanas and the other varṇas 343-44, oumber of classes of, cbanged in later times 348, of bim who doce not offer śrāddba on amāvāsyā cver with water or vegetablcs go away altor cursing bin 351, of tbrao grades in thc Rgveda, lower, midd log and bigher 341, presentation formula 1a Sat.
 Br differs from that of Tai S.347-348, regale themselves in the company of gods, particularly of Yama 341-42, several classes ol,

 &Ś4